openstack/manila/doc/source/devref/rpc.rst

 The following parameters are default:

-    * Insist: insist on connecting to a server.
+    * Insist: Insist on connecting to a server.
 In a configuration with multiple load-sharing servers, the Insist option tells the server that the client is insisting on a connection to the specified server.
 Default is False.
-    * Connect_timeout: the timeout in seconds before the client gives up connecting to the server.
+    * Connect_timeout: The timeout in seconds before the client gives up connecting to the server.
 The default is no timeout.
     * SSL: use SSL to connect to the server.
 The default is False.

 More precisely Consumers need the following parameters:

-    * Connection: the above mentioned Connection object.
+    * Connection: The above mentioned Connection object.
-    * Queue: name of the queue.
+    * Queue: Name of the queue.
-    * Exchange: name of the exchange the queue binds to.
+    * Exchange: Name of the exchange the queue binds to.
-    * Routing_key: the interpretation of the routing key depends on the value of the exchange_type attribute.
+    * Routing_key: The interpretation of the routing key depends on the value of the exchange_type attribute.

-      * Direct exchange: if the routing key property of the message and the routing_key attribute of the queue are identical, then the message is forwarded to the queue.
+      * Direct exchange: If the routing key property of the message and the routing_key attribute of the queue are identical, then the message is forwarded to the queue.
       * Fanout exchange: messages are forwarded to the queues bound the exchange, even if the binding does not have a key.
-      * Topic exchange: if the routing key property of the message matches the routing key of the key according to a primitive pattern matching scheme, then the message is forwarded to the queue.
+      * Topic exchange: If the routing key property of the message matches the routing key of the key according to a primitive pattern matching scheme, then the message is forwarded to the queue.
 The message routing key then consists of words separated by dots (".", like domain names), and two special characters are available; star ("") and hash ("#").
 The star matches any word, and the hash matches zero or more words.
 For example ".stock.#" matches the routing keys "usd.stock" and "eur.stock.db" but not "stock.nasdaq".

-    * Durable: this flag determines the durability of both exchanges and queues; durable exchanges and queues remain active when a RabbitMQ server restarts.
+    * Durable: This flag determines the durability of both exchanges and queues; durable exchanges and queues remain active when a RabbitMQ server restarts.
 Non-durable exchanges/queues (transient exchanges/queues) are purged when a server restarts.
 It is worth noting that AMQP specifies that durable queues cannot bind to transient exchanges.
 Default is True.
-    * Auto_delete: if set, the exchange is deleted when all queues have finished using it.
+    * Auto_delete: If set, the exchange is deleted when all queues have finished using it.
 Default is False.
     * Exclusive: exclusive queues (such as non-shared) may only be consumed from by the current connection.
 When exclusive is on, this also implies auto_delete.
 Default is False.
     * Exchange_type: AMQP defines several default exchange types (routing algorithms) that covers most of the common messaging use cases.
     * Auto_ack: acknowledgment is handled automatically once messages are received.
 By default auto_ack is set to False, and the receiver is required to manually handle acknowledgment.
-    * No_ack: it disable acknowledgment on the server-side.
+    * No_ack: It disable acknowledgment on the server-side.
 This is different from auto_ack in that acknowledgment is turned off altogether.
 This functionality increases performance but at the cost of reliability.
 Messages can get lost if a client dies before it can deliver them to the application.
-    * Auto_declare: if this is True and the exchange name is set, the exchange will be automatically declared at instantiation.
+    * Auto_declare: If this is True and the exchange name is set, the exchange will be automatically declared at instantiation.
 Auto declare is on by default.
       Publishers specify most the parameters of Consumers (such as they do not specify a queue name), but they can also specify the following:
-    * Delivery_mode: the default delivery mode used for messages.
+    * Delivery_mode: The default delivery mode used for messages.
 The value is an integer.
 The following delivery modes are supported by RabbitMQ:

-          * 1 or "transient": the message is transient.
+          * 1 or "transient": The message is transient.
 Which means it is stored in memory only, and is lost if the server dies or restarts.
-          * 2 or "persistent": the message is persistent.
+          * 2 or "persistent": The message is persistent.
 Which means the message is stored both in-memory, and on disk, and therefore preserved if the server dies or restarts.

 The default value is 2 (persistent).
 During a send operation, Publishers can override the delivery mode of messages so that, for example, transient messages can be sent over a durable queue.